Rozmen199/Discord-Moderation-Bot/README.md

 npm install -g slappey || This will install slappey's command handler globally

 then go to https://www.npmjs.com/package/slappey for future references on how to run the bot etc

+Note this is not the full source because i cannot upload the Node modules but its almost the full source